-The Graduate Teaching Fellows (GTF) are a select group of advanced graduate students with a demonstrated commitment to teaching excellence.
+The Graduate Teaching Fellows (GTF) are a select group of advanced graduate students with a demonstrated commitment to student learning in their discipline.

 The GTF program allows candidates to further develop their teaching and professional skills while contributing to the pedagogical development of other graduate students.
 In promoting a culture of teaching and learning, Fellows work with the Searle Center to provide an important service to the campus community.

 Graduate Teaching Fellows are expected to:

 - Design and execute a discipline-specific project (see sample projects) through the course of the year that addresses a pedagogical need in their department and supports the development of graduate students in their department.

 - Develop and facilitate one or more graduate workshops on teaching and learning in the winter or spring quarter.

 - Attend monthly meetings to discuss teaching practices, progress on projects, and provide feedback on workshop development.

 Fellows are selected each spring via a competitive application process.
 They are appointed for a full academic year, with the possibility of reappointment for a second year.
 The fellowship carries a $3,000 stipend.

-Contact Nancy Ruggeri, Associate Director for Graduate and Postdoctoral Programs, with questions.
+Contact Nancy Ruggeri, Associate Director, Searle Center for Advancing Learning and Teaching, with questions.

 Ph.D. students from any program may apply, provided they meet the following criteria:

 - Previously served as an NTAC Workshop Leader (formerly known as the TAF program) and/or participated in the Teaching Certificate Program.